-Show at $\blacksquare$ all expenses directly relating to the gaining of the income shown at $\bigcirc$ Gross payments subject to foreign resident withholding item 9a.
+Show at all expenses directly relating to the gaining of the income shown at Gross payments subject to foreign resident withholding or Gross distribution from partnerships or Gross distribution from trusts item 9a.
 Expenses incurred in gaining gross distributions of income subject to foreign resident withholding are also part of the consolidated figure and should not be shown at any other deduction label in item 9b.
 Do not include any expenses that were incurred in gaining income that is not assessable in Australia.